Master’s-Level Entry-Into-Nursing Program

 • A nursing specialty: Focus your electives in a particular area of practice, such as nursing leadership, critical care/emergency nursing, or pediatric nursing, to name a few.

-Upon Completion of the Program, You Will be:
+Upon Completion of the Program, You Will Be:

 • awarded a Master of Science in Nursing degree